Bishop’s Waltham

 The Basics

-Refreshments: Bishops Waltham centre is a stone’s throw from the start/end of the walk and you can find pubs, cafes, bakeries, tea-rooms and fish and chip shops.
-A favourite of ours is Josie’s for amazing breakfast/brunch or Hoxton Bakehouse for some delicious coffee and baked treats
+Refreshments: Bishops Waltham has a range of pubs, cafes, bakeries, tea-rooms and fish and chip shops.
+A favourite of ours is Hoxton Bakehouse for some delicious coffee and baked treats to take to enjoy on picnic tables at the ruins.

-Toilets: The nearest public toilets are in Basingwell Street car park
+Toilets: Public toilets in Basingwell Street car park.

-Public Transport: Stagecoach route 49 from Hedge End, 69 from Fareham to Winchester and 649 from Botley to Swanmore all stop at the Square from where it is a short walk to the palace
+Public Transport: Stagecoach route 49 from Hedge End, 69 from Fareham to Winchester and 649 from Botley to Swanmore all stop at The Square.

 The Route